 A report is a deck of slides, where each slide tells a part of the story.
 Compose your report with cards in the same way you build boards and worksheets.
-You can position cards anywhere on the slide.
+You can position cards anywhere on the slide, add cards to an Insights panel to provide context, and configure links to another page within the same app.

 Anaplan reports are for all users, particularly those who need to transform data into visually compelling narratives to drive decisions.
 As a page builder, you can create management reports for executive stakeholders, based on your Anaplan models.
 Here are some examples: